 In these verses, we see that upon crucifixion, Messiah’s Spirit immediately left his body and he returned to heaven.
 His now lifeless corpse was placed in a tomb.
 Over the next three days, his spirit appeared to the disciples to reassure them of his resurrection.
 On the third day, Messiah’s spirit returned to his lifeless body, and it came out of the tomb.
 This was to affirm the physical resurrection.
 Jesus showed himself in physical form to his disciples, allowed Thomas to put his finger into the wounds on his resurrected body, promised to send them the Holy Spirit, and ascended into heaven.
 John 20:24-31.

 Messiah’s spirit was never in the tomb; notwithstanding, he was in death on the earth for thirty years.
 His rebirth coincided with his baptism.
-When Jesus received the Holy Spirit, he was the first to be Born Again.
-At the moment, his communication with God was restored, and he passed from death into life.
-At the time of his execution, he released his spirit, and immediately returned to his Father in heaven.
+When the man Jesus was baptized by John, he received the Holy Spirit.
+He was the first man to be Born Again.
+At that very moment, his communication with God was restored, and he passed from the Adamic death into life.
+When he was executed, he released his spirit, and immediately returned to his Father in heaven.
 Messiah was the first to be resurrected from death.
 That is affirmed in Mat.
 27:53; it states that the saints “came out of their graves after his resurrection.”
 That happened at the very same instant Messiah released his spirit.
 Luke 23:46.

 The same can be said for the Born Again Apostle Stephen.
 Like Jesus, he could not be killed.
 When the leaders in Jerusalem tried to stone him, his call to God was almost identical the words of Jesus on the cross:

 But he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God